Senaseser/Enos-Hiring-Task/README.md

 ## 🛠️ Technologies
 The main technologies and tools used in this project are:

-#### React:
+1. **React:**
  A popular JavaScript library for building user interfaces.
-#### TypeScript:
+2. **TypeScript:**
  A superset of JavaScript that adds static typing to the language.
-#### Weatherbit API:
+3. **Weatherbit API:**
  A third-party API used to fetch weather forecast data.
-## CSS3 and Sass:
+4. **CSS3 and Sass:**
  Styling languages used for design and layout.
-## Git:
+5. **Git:**
  Version control system.

 ## 🛠️ Why I Chose TypeScript
 One of the main reasons for using TypeScript in this project is to ensure more reliable and maintainable code.
 TypeScript, being a superset of JavaScript, provides type safety and static type checking.
 This helps prevent many errors during development and makes the codebase more understandable.
 ### Benefits of Using TypeScript in This Project:

 1. Handling API Responses: With TypeScript, it was easier to validate that the data coming from the API was in the expected format.
-We defined a DayType interface that represents the structure of each forecast day, making it clear what data fields are expected.
+We defined a `DayType` interface that represents the structure of each forecast day, making it clear what data fields are expected.

 2. Component Communication and State Management: The project required a lot of data communication and state management between components.
 With TypeScript, it is explicitly defined what type of data a component expects, preventing the passing of incorrect data.

-3. Improved Code Readability: TypeScript's explicit type definitions make the code easier to understand for other developers or future team members, allowing them to quickly grasp the project and contribute efficiently.
+3. Improved Code Readability

 ## 📋 Features
 1. City Weather Search: Users can enter a city name to fetch weather forecast data.